timbre-conference/timbre2023/content/cfp/index.md

   - _Submission_: Abstracts up to 2 pages (500-1000 words)
   - _Contribution_: Original research, including case studies, position papers, and review papers
   - _Presentation_: Oral presentation or poster.
-Authors should indicate upon submission the mode of presentation that best fits their contribution.
+Authors are encouraged to indicate in their abstracts the mode of presentation that best fits their contribution.
 Final presentation mode will be based on author request, reviews, and program constraints
   - _Camera-ready_: Accepted regular submissions can be expanded to 5 pages.
 The updated/expanded version will be included in the conference proceedings

 - **Sessions or tutorials**